About the Project:

-- About 5,600 feet, or nearly one mile, of 60+ year old water main in Griswold that serves the Country Manor Estates community.
-Approximately 3,000 feet of new water main have been installed on Richard and Edward avenues.
+- About 5,600 feet, or nearly one mile, of 60+ year old water main in Griswold that serves the Country Manor Estates community has been replaced.

-About 10,000 feet, or about 1.9 miles, of 60+ year old water main serving the Bay Mountain water system.
-Approximately 2,000 of new water main has already been installed on Bay Mountain Drive.
-Crews are now working on Juniper Lane.
+About 10,000 feet, or about 1.9 miles, of 60+ year old water main serving the Bay Mountain water system will be replaced.
+New water main has already been installed on Bay Mountain Drive and Juniper Lane.
+Crews are now working on Rixtown Road.

 Connecticut Water will use door tags to directly notify customers that may be affected in the area at least 24 hours in advance if there is any planned disruption in water service.